 The ORFA Resource Centre provides online access to information on all aspects of facility management and operation.
 The collection includes materials on recreation facility design, construction, maintenance, energy management/conservation, facility safety...and much more!
 The ORFA researches and publishes a variety of documents to serve as suggested guidelines and best practices for recreation facility professionals.
-These research documents represent the combined efforts of ORFA's technical advisory committees seeking to provide leading-edge information for the benefit of the recreation facility professional and the sector.
-New for 2016 included a media centre where videos and a safe ice resurfacer operator online course was housed.
+These research documents and a media centre represent the combined efforts of ORFA's technical advisory committees seeking to provide leading-edge information for the benefit of the recreation facility professional and the sector.

-E-News
+E-NEWS

-E-News continues to be an important communication tool for the Association and was distributed to 4,612 members in 2016.
-Down slightly from 2015, but includes an in-house clean-up of contacts with bad or undeliverable email addresses.
+E-News continues to be an important communication tool for the Association and was distributed to 4,917 members in 2017.
+Up slightly from 2016 and includes an in-house clean-up of contacts with bad or undeliverable email addresses.